 In the absence of express written permission, every item of assessment that you produce must be completed by you, on your own; and must contain your own original ideas expressed in your own words (unless you properly acknowledge the ideas and words of other scholars).
 If that is not the case, you are in breach of the academic integrity principle and, potentially, a number of other University rules as well.

-A student may apply to the Dean for review of a decision that the student has engaged in poor academic practice or academic misconduct.
+Appealing a finding of poor academic practice.
+A student may apply to the Dean for review of a decision that the student has engaged in poor academic practice.
 An application must be made within five working days after the student is notified of the decision.
 After receiving an application, the Dean will make a decision in 20 working days.
 The decision of the Dean is final.